eXascaleInfolab/PyNetConvert/README.md

   Weight is a non-negative floating point number.

 ## Related Projects
-- [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
-Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).
+- [Clubmark](https://github.com/eXascaleInfolab/clubmark) - A parallel isolation framework for benchmarking and profiling clustering (community detection) algorithms considering overlaps (covers).
-- [LFR Benchmark](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) for Undirected Weighted Overlapping networks - generates synthetic networks in *nsa* format with ground-truth clustering to evaluate clusterign algorithms.
+- [LFR Benchmark](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) for Undirected Weighted Overlapping networks - generates synthetic networks in *nsa* format with ground-truth clustering to evaluate clustering algorithms.

 **Note:** Please, [star this project](https://github.com/eXascaleInfolab/PyNetConvert) if you use it.